Women & HIV/AIDS

 Biology: Biologically, women are more likely than men to acquire HIV during vaginal intercourse.
 Adolescent girls, whose reproductive systems are not fully developed, are especially susceptible to becoming infected during sex.

 Globally, young women ages 15-24 are twice as likely to be living with HIV as young men of the same age.
-In sub-Saharan Africa, young women are more than twice as likely to acquire HIV as young men.5
+In sub-Saharan Africa, young women are more than three times as likely to acquire HIV as young men.5

 Gender inequities: This is often compounded by cultural, legal and political factors that impede a woman’s ability to protect herself from HIV.

 Due to these disparities, many women and girls are often unable to control when or with whom they have sex, or to persuade their husbands or partners to use condoms.
 Neither option is realistic for women who are at risk of sexual violence or who would like to have children.

 Marriage is often no protection.
 Many new HIV infections occur in women who are married or in long-term relationships with one partner.
 In Kenya, many more married and widowed women are living with HIV than those who have never been married.6 In Zambia, married or cohabiting people are estimated to account for as much as 60% of new HIV infections.7

 Overcoming these challenges requires giving women everywhere innovative, self-initiated tools like microbicides to protect themselves and their families against HIV/AIDS.